The Sachs Program for Arts Innovation

 Review Process

-Applications will be reviewed by The Sachs Program staff, who will then give their recommendations to the College of Arts and Sciences.
-Final decisions will be made by the College, and notification will be sent to the applicants as soon as possible.
+Applications will be reviewed by Sachs Program staff, who will then give their recommendations to the College of Arts & Sciences.
+Final decisions will be made by the College, and notifications will be sent by the College to applicants as soon as possible after those determinations have been made.

 Important Information

-The application schedule and process may be subject to change.
+• The application schedule and procedures for First-Year Seminar Grants may be subject to change.

-The Sachs Program supports a creative, culturally diverse and pluralistic Penn community.
-We are committed to supporting individuals and groups from all races, ethnicities, genders, sexual orientations, religions, disabilities and socioeconomic backgrounds.
+• The Sachs Program supports a creative, culturally diverse, and pluralistic Penn community.
+We are committed to supporting individuals and groups from all races, ethnicities, gender identities, sexual orientations, religions, disabilities, and socioeconomic backgrounds.

 • How to Apply